 The genetic makeup of a cell, an organism, or an individual that contributes to its trait or phenotype

 If the dominant allele is labeled as “A” and the recessive allele, “a”, three different genotypes are possible: “AA”, “aa”, and “Aa”.
-The term “homozygous” is used to describe the pairs “AA” and “aa” because the alleles in the pair are the same, i.e. both dominant and both recessive, respectively.
+The term “homozygous” is used to describe the pairs “AA” and “aa” because the alleles in the pair are the same, i.e. both dominant or both recessive.
 In contrast, the term “heterozygous” is used to describe the allelic pair, “Aa”.
 The dominant trait will be expressed in the phenotypes of individuals with genotypes AA or Aa, while the recessive phenotype will be expressed in individuals with genotype aa.
 Not all traits are determined by a single gene, many genes have multiple allelic variants and not all gene pairs have a simple dominant/recessive relationship.
 Codominance, incomplete dominance, and polygenic inheritance are examples of a non-Mendelian type of inheritance.
 In humans, many of the observable traits are non-Mendelian.
 Height and skin color, for example, are brought about by the interactions of not just a pair of alleles but of genes at several different loci.

-As mentioned above, the genotype in a narrow sense pertains to the pair or the set of alleles that determine a particular trait.
-For example, the genotype for the gene that determines the color of the pea flower is represented by two alleles, “B” and “b”.
-“B” is the dominant allele whereas “b” is the recessive allele.
+In simple genotypes, the alleles for only one or a few traits are specified.
+For example, the genotype for the gene that determines the color of the pea flower is represented by two alleles, B and b.
+B is the dominant allele whereas “b” is the recessive allele.
 The dominant allele codes for the purple flower trait whereas the recessive allele codes for the white flower trait.
 See the chart picture below.

 - Comparative Genomics Fact Sheet.
 (2019).
 Genome.Gov. https://www.genome.gov/about-genomics/fact-sheets/Comparative-Genomics-Fact-Sheet